 Regular: The most forgiving, but also should offer a somewhat complementary fit.

-Slim: Generally the most popular.
+Slim: Generally, the most popular.
 Slim fit offers a “slimming look” and are designed to taper down the torso with tighter cuffs.

-Fitted: Designed to mimic a real tailor and offers the tightest fit.
+Tailored Fit: Designed to mimic a real tailor and offers the tightest fit.
 As a result, fitted shirts aren’t suitable for bigger or more athletic body types.

 Check out our related posts below: